alexyy802/waifucord/docs/api.rst

     This is only really useful for grabbing the WebSocket stream and debugging purposes.

-    This requires setting the ``enable_debug_events`` setting in the :class:`Client`.
+    This requires setting the ``enable_debug_events`` setting in the :class:`Bunny`.

     .. note::

-        This is only for the messages received from the client WebSocket.
+        This is only for the messages received from the bunny WebSocket.
 The voice WebSocket will not trigger this event.

     :param msg: The message passed in from the WebSocket library.